Disability Living Allowance

-Any new claim for 16 - 65 year olds should be for Personal Independence Payment instead.
+Any new claim from those aged between 16 and state pension age should be for Personal Independence Payment instead.

 Disability Living Allowance is administered by the Department for Work and Pensions.
 Contact details are on the Disability benefits helpline page.
 For Northern Ireland claim details are on the NIdirect website.